wangx6/runbook/README.md

 # VHI frontend Software Development
 Simple and consistent is what we try to achieve.
-"The first principle is that you must not fool yourself and you are the easiest person to fool." - Richard Feynman
+"*The first principle is that you must not fool yourself and you are the easiest person to fool.*" - Richard Feynman
 ## OVERVIEW
 - [Scrum](#Scrum)
   - [Scrum Principals]Scrum Principals